Top 10 Questions to Ask Criminal Defense Attorney

 When you’re facing a domestic violence accusation, you need a dedicated and experienced legal team by your side.

-Our team, led by former State District Court Judge Ned Turnbull, understands the sensitive nature of domestic violence charges and the impact they can have on your life, your family, and your future.
-Judge Turnbull’s unique experience on both sides of the courtroom allows us to anticipate the prosecution’s strategies and build the strongest possible defense for our clients.
+Our team, led by a former State District Court Judge and Chief Prosecutor, E.R.
+"Ned" Turnbull, understands the sensitive nature of domestic violence charges and the impact they can have on your life, your family, and your future.
+Mr. Turnbull’s unique experience on both sides of the courtroom allows us to anticipate the prosecution’s strategies and build the strongest possible defense for our clients.

 At Turnbull Legal Group, we approach every case with compassion, discretion, and an unwavering commitment to protecting your rights.
 Meet the lawyers who will be your voice, your shield, and your champions as we navigate this journey together.